mariaines00/fullstack-interview-test/README.md

-## For the ustwo technical challenge:
-### A system that allows a store’s employees to view and book shifts
+### A system that allows store’s employees to view and book shifts
 ------

 ### solution